Manage VM Clusters

 -

-Exascale Database Storage Vault: Select either Create new vault or Select existing vault.
+Exascale Database Storage Vault: Select either Create new Storage Vault or Select existing Storage Vault.
 If you select an existing vault, then select the vault in the compartment.
-Click Change compartment to select a vault in a different compartment.
+Click Compartment to select a vault in a different compartment

 If the vault creation failed, then the Provisioning status window provides you with the work request error message indicating the point where the vault creation operation failed, and the work request ID.
 Make a note of this work request ID, and open a Service Request with My Oracle Support. -